The DSLR Camera (Mini Course at End)

 - 6Headphone socket (3.5mm) - Great when recording video to hear/monitor clean audio from whatever mics you are using.

 - 1CF Card Slot (on the 5D Mk IV) - Most modern DSLR's now take two cards.
 Compact Flash, SD, CFast cards or a combination of any of these.

 - 3CF Card Release - Press this to release the CF or CFast cards.
 SD cards are inserted and released with an auto press, "click" and holding mechanism.

 Lastly the underside of your camera (normally only two things here with most DSLR's so no photo);

 - 1Battery compartment - This is where the re-chargeable batteries live.
 It is normally best to have one or two spares even though the batteries last longer and longer these days.
 Most new DSLR's will have the ability to affix a battery grip which will give you even more power, and give the camera a bulkier feel and therefore easier to grip (if you have big hands).

 - 2Tripod Socket - Allows you to attach the camera to most makes of tripod.
 The 1/4" socket is normally placed to the exact centre of where the lens is for effective balance and weight distribution.

 So those are the basic functions, buttons and gizmos of a DSLR.
 Now for some handy hints and digital SLR photography tips when using a DSLR.

-There is a video on the ins and outs of a DSLR followed by a number of questions.
 Remember to please leave your feedback at the end and share this with your friends using the links at the bottom of this page!
 Many thanks and enjoy…

 Sign up to our Newsletter for updates